auth0/auth0-cli/docs/auth0_api.md

 ### Options

 ```
   -d, --data string            JSON data payload to send with the request.
   -h, --help                   help for api
+  -q, --query stringToString   Query params to send with the request. (default [])
 ```

 ### Options inherited from parent commands